Team Teaching Program

 About the ICS Team-Taught Course Initiative

-In addition to supporting interdisciplinary programming and curricular redevelopment, we believe that ICS clusters ought to have an important role in developing innovative pedagogy and curriculum.
-In order to encourage ongoing interdisciplinary collaboration, regularly participating members of ICS clusters will be eligible to apply for financial support to co-teach a class.
-The team-teaching application is open to anyone in the University, but each application/proposal must be clearly connected to either a) an existing ICS cluster or b) a new cluster being proposed.
+In addition to supporting interdisciplinary programming and curricular redevelopment, we believe that ICS should support the development of innovative pedagogy and curriculum.
+In order to encourage ongoing interdisciplinary collaboration, faculty will be eligible to apply for financial support from ICS to co-teach a class.
+The team-teaching application is open to anyone in the University.
+One team member must be a full-time faculty member at BGSU.
+The other team member may be full-time or part-time faculty of any rank, a graduate student instructor, or someone not affiliated with BGSU.

-The goal of this program is to support ongoing efforts to reimagine existing courses and curricula to be more interdisciplinary, extending the intellectual work of clusters.
+The goal of this program is to support ongoing efforts to reimagine existing courses and curricula to be more interdisciplinary and to encourage curricular innovation.
 We hope this program will serve student learning by modeling how different fields, using various methodologies, approach a topic or issue.
 This program aims to contribute to creating a more innovative, integrated, and interdisciplinary curriculum across BGSU’s campus.
 Proposals that help build relationships among units (as opposed to among individual faculty) are particularly encouraged.

 This would require: